wagtail/rfcs/text/045-workflow.md

 When a task starts, it creates a "task state" object.
 This object tracks the current progress for completing a task in a workflow for an individual revision.
 The "task state" object may also be customised for each task type allowing fields like "review comment" to be implemented, for example.

-If the page changes while a step task is taking place, the workflow will return to the first step of the workflow and any "in progress" tasks will be cancelled.
-Any "task state" objects from previous steps will be kept indefinitely, and will be available for uses such as generating diffs between versions.
-All "task state" objects can be viewed by users in the "Workflow history" interface.
+If the page changes while a workflow is "in progress", the workflow returns to the first step.
+This is because "task state" objects are linked to revisions and changing the page creates a new revision.
+The tasks need to be completed again for the new revision.
+However, the "task state" objects for the previous review remain in the database so we can generate a diff from the previously reviewed revision, making this re-review faster.

 ## Models